rune-labs/runeq-python/docs/pages/quickstart.rst

 A night of sleep has many metrics, including a patient's:

-    - Total sleep time
+    - Total sleep time in seconds
-    - Total time spent in each stage
+    - Total time spent in each stage in seconds
-    - Wake after sleep onset score
+    - Wake after sleep onset score in seconds
-    - Start and end timestamps for sleep
+    - Start and end time for sleep as timestamps

 The response also includes quality checks for sleep data.